-etween 2014 and 2024, science, technology, engineering, and math-or "STEM"-fields are projected to play a key role in U.S. economic growth, adding almost 800,000 new jobs and growing 37.0 percent faster than the U.S. economy as a whole.12 Immigrants are already playing a huge part ensuring that Louisiana remains a leading innovator in STEM fields like energy and chemical production.
-Despite making up 4 percent of the state's population, immigrants represented 7.1 percent of all STEM workers in the state in 2014.
+etween 2014 and 2024, science, technology, engineering, and math-or "STEM"-fields are projected to play a key role in U.S. economic growth, adding almost 800,000 new jobs and growing 37.0 percent faster than the U.S. economy as a whole.14 Immigrants are already playing a huge part in ensuring that Pennsylvania remains a leading innovator in STEM fields like telecommunications and finance.
+Despite making up only 6.4 percent of the state's population, foreign-born Pennsylvanians made up 15.1 percent of STEM workers in the state in 2014.
 Our outdated immigration system, however, makes it difficult for STEM employers to sponsor the high-skilled workers they need to fill critical positions.
 This is problematic because it can slow the ability of firms to expand and add jobs for U.S.-born workers.
-It also makes little sense, given the country's ongoing shortage of STEM talent-an issue that heavily impacts employers here.
-In 2014, 8.9 STEM jobs were advertised online in Louisiana for every one unemployed STEM worker in the state.
+It also makes little sense, given the country's ongoing shortage of STEM talentan issue that heavily impacts employers here.
+In 2014, 6.8 STEM jobs were advertised online in Pennsylvania for every one unemployed STEM worker in the state.